 Dr. Kasevich is a Professor of Physics and Applied Physics at Stanford University where he pioneered many of the light-pulse atom interferometry techniques used in AOSense sensors.
 His current research interests focus on development of novel gravimetric and navigation sensors based on cold atoms.
 Mark graduated from Dartmouth College with a BA in physics and received his Ph.D. in applied physics from Stanford University under the direction of Prof. Steven Chu.

-Dr. James Spilker, Executive Chairman and Co-Founder
+Dr. James Spilker, Co-Founder

 Ph.D.
 Electrical Engineering, Stanford University

 Dr. Spilker is a Consulting Professor of Electrical Engineering and Aeronautics & Astronautics at Stanford University.
 Jim was a co-architect of the GPS system and he has extensive experience commercializing complex military and aerospace technology as co-founder and Chairman of Stanford Telecom, which he grew to over 1,300 employees.
 At AOSense, he works on advanced navigation algorithms that fuse data from multiple sensor inputs.

 Dr. Whelan was the Vice President & Chief Technologist (Ret), Boeing Defense Space & Security, where he developed new technology vectors and systems and served as a Member of the Board of Directors for the HRL Laboratories.
 Prior to joining the Boeing Company, Dr. Whelan was Director of the Tactical Technology Office at DARPA and Chief Scientist at Hughes Radar Systems.
 Dr. Whelan is currently serving as the Executive Director for Government relations at UCSD.

 Technical Directors & Fellows